 To a 17-year-old who wants to avoid the inevitable the choice was obvious – join the Navy.
 Back then the motto was, Accelerate Your Life.
 I took that hook, line, and Titanic sinker.
 Was my 4-year contract everything I expected?
 All.
 The.
 No.

 However, it was a smart decision and I learned valuable life skills during my short stint as a United States Sailor.

-Change is Hard just like Boot Camp
+Change Is Hard Like Boot Camp

-This was our instructors (aka RDCs) form of entertainment: watch recruits workout.
-Up until that point in my life I avoided all things that hinted at athletic ability.
+This was our instructors (RDCs) form of entertainment: watch recruits’ workout.
+Up until that point, I avoided athletics.
 Boot camp turned into a special kind of torture because of the painful fact that I volunteered for it.